aschombe/C-Script/README.md

 - [x] Exit function (exits the interpreter) syntax: (exit num)

 ## Todo
+- [ ] Put print statement output after the output for the line being interpreted
 - [ ] Support for code spanning multiple lines
 - [ ] Loops (while (giving me a headache))
 - [ ] String Literals (for printing) (will probably need single quotes, to differentiate in the parser)